tiffanyng23/earthquake-tracker/README.md

 # Global Earthquake Tracker Dashboard
 This is a near live earthquake tracker made using Plotly Dash and an API sourced from the <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php">United States Geological Survey (USGS)</a>.

-Updates (2026/02/04):
-The dashboard has since had a "Depth" range slider added and the "Magnitude" filter has been updated to be a range slider (previously only a minimum magnitude was selected).
-The range slider allows for users to select a minimum and maximum value.
-This change is not yet reflected in the screenshots of the dashboard provided.

 ![Dashboard](images/dashboard.png)

 ## Project Features